craigdsouza/Shikherverma.github.io/_posts/2020-08-06-data-coll-choices-survey-form-creation.md

 - **Form styling**: this feature allows forms to be styled in different ways depending on data collector's preferences.
 - **Multi-lingual support**: this feature allows the same form to be created in multiple language formats for different audiences.

-*tables in this document contain either ✅ or ❌ or ~ or limited*
+*tables in this document contain either one of the following four
-* the first indicates the feature is possible, using the UI , the second indicates the feature isn't possible at all the third indicates the feature is possible, but only with workarounds, or knowledge of syntax, which can be non-intuitive at times, the last simply indicates a limited subset of the features is possible.*
+- ✅ : indicates the feature is possible, using the UI ,
+- ❌ : this indicates the feature isn't possible at all
+- ~  : the third indicates the feature is possible, but only with workarounds, or knowledge of syntax, which can be non-intuitive at times,
+- limited : the last simply indicates a limited subset of the features is possible.<br>

-*one might need to scroll left-right on mobile devices to view tables in this post*
+*one might need to scroll left-right to view tables in this post on mobile devices*

 |feature                                       | ODK | Kobo | Google Forms |
 |:--:|:--:|:--:|:--:|